 Alternating Dumbbell Snatch Strength Standards Calculator

-For Alternating Dumbbell Snatch, Novice starts at 0.34x bodyweight for men and 0.22x for women, while Elite starts at 0.94x bodyweight for men and 0.70x for women.
+Under strict Alternating Dumbbell Snatch strength standards, Novice starts around 0.34x bodyweight for men and 0.22x for women, while Elite starts around 0.94x for men and 0.70x for women.

 Understanding Your Alternating Dumbbell Snatch Strength Score